-To run an electricity price comparison, simply enter your postcode in the box at the top of the page and you'll be taken to our Ofgem-accredited comparison tool.
-All you then need to do is tell us a bit more about your current supplier and energy usage, and we'll instantly compare rates and show you the best energy deals currently available.
+To compare electricity prices, simply enter your postcode and you'll be taken to our Ofgem-accredited energy comparison tool.
+All you then need to do is tell us a bit more about your current supplier and energy usage, and we'll instantly compare electricity rates and show you the best electricity deals currently available.

 To help you find out your electricity usage, you can use our handy electricity cost calculator to find out how many kWh your appliances are using.